nebulis33/linda-blog/_posts/2016-01-25-creative-life-and-frustration.md

 date:   2016-01-25 12:00:00 -0700
 tags: creative-people disappointment frustration inspiration persevere
 category: Archived
-summary: 'It's a fact of life that creative people have to learn to endure disappointment and frustration and persevere in order to survive and succeed.'
+summary: It's a fact of life that creative people have to learn to endure disappointment and frustration and persevere in order to survive and succeed.
-tagline: 'Stand firm against disappointment and persevere through frustration.'
+tagline: Stand firm against disappointment and persevere through frustration.
 ---

 > Learning to endure disappointment and frustration is part of the job of a creative person.